randlab/ArchPy/README.md

 The following python packages are absolutely necessary:
    - [Geone](https://github.com/randlab/geone)
    - matplotlib
-   - numpy (tested with 1.23.5)
+   - numpy (tested with 1.26.4)
-   - SciPy
+   - SciPy (tested with 1.14.1)
-   - sklearn
+   - sklearn (tested with 1.5.1)
-   - pandas
+   - pandas (tested with 2.2.2)
-   - shapely
+   - shapely (tested with 2.0.6)
-   - scikit-learn

 These are not required but highly recommanded.
 They are installed with ArchPy by default.
-   - PyVista
+   - PyVista (tested with 0.44.1)
-   - pyyaml (for export uses)
+   - pyyaml (tested with 6.0.2, for export uses)
-   - Rasterio (to use rasters)
+   - Rasterio (tested with 1.3.10, to use rasters)
-   - Geopandas (to use shapefile)
+   - Geopandas (tested with 1.0.1, to use shapefile)
    - ipywidgets

  ## Examples